The Top 25 Things To Do and See in Barcelona for Free (2019)

 There you have it – the best free things to do in Barcelona.
 Which of them will you add to your Barcelona itinerary?

-Travel Products I Recommend
+Travel Products I Can’t Live Without

-With portable WiFi, you can say goodbye to ridiculous roaming charges and SIM cards for good.
-I’ve been using the Tep Wireless Pocket WIFI device, called a Teppy, for a while and love the peace of mind it gives me.
-The Teppy provides 3G-4G WiFi for at least 6 hours and works in 100+ countries.
+Travel WiFI Pocket WIFI Device – With portable WiFi, you can say goodbye to ridiculous roaming charges and SIM cards for good.
+I’ve been using the Travel WiFi Portable Hotspot device for years and love the peace of mind it gives me.
+The device provides 3G-4G WiFi for at least 6 hours and works in 100+ countries.
 In my experience, it lasts 9 hours.
 It also works in a variety of landscapes and terrains.
-I even filmed a Facebook Live from a boat in the Atlantic Ocean using my Teppy.
+I even filmed a Facebook Live from a boat in the Atlantic Ocean using my device.
 I can also use Google Maps, request an Uber, call my mom, and do tons of other things I couldn’t do before.
 Quick tip: turn off the device when you’re not using it so that the battery can last longer.
-Check out my complete review of Tep Wireless.
-Then use code SOMTOSEEKS to get 10% off your order.

 For more travel product recommendations, check out my Travel Essentials Page